talkable/talkable-docs/source/advanced_features/customer_service_portal/use_case_3.rst

 - The associated referral was blocked/voided for self/cross referral.

-3.1 Handling customer inquiries
+Handling customer inquiries
 -------------------------------

-Here is how to detect self referrals in case you’ve got an email/call from a customer:
+Here is how to detect self-referrals in case you’ve got an email/call from a customer:

 1. Enter the customer’s email address in the Person Lookup.
 2. Review the “Referrals” tab and look for a “self-referral” alert: